-Fed SCF, Survey of Consumer Finances produced by the Federal Reserve panoply of financial information.
+Fed SCF, Survey of Consumer Finances produced by the Federal Reserve

+This survey is only made once every three years; the most recent data is from 2010.
+The survey gives a tremendous amount of information about people's finances: how much they have in bank accounts (and how many bank accounts), credit cards, mortgages, student loans, auto and other loans, retirement savings, mutual funds, other assets - the whole panoply of financial information.
 But there's a catch.
 As you probably know from class as well as from personal experience, wealth is very unequally distributed.
 Some people have few financial assets at all, not even a bank account.
 Many people have only a few basic financial instruments: a credit card, some basic loans and a simple bank account.
 Then a few wealthy people have tremendously complicated portfolios of assets.